Is Slow Play Ruining Golf?

 He missed it too!

 Not being ready when it’s their turn to play.

-Golfers that leave their bag or cart in the wrong place.
-It either interferes with their swing or means it takes extra time when the hole is finished to retrieve.
+Golfers who leave their bag or cart in the wrong place.
+It either interferes with their swing or means it takes them extra time to retrieve when the hole is finished.

 Why is Slow Play Irritating?

 To outsiders, it may seem odd to often hear moaning about how long it took to play.
 You are out in the fresh air enjoying the company of your friends, why wouldn’t you want it to take as long as it takes?